The Good News From God

 What is death?
 Is death the end?
 Is there no way to avoid death?
 Is death the end?
 These are questions that play at the mind of every human being, it is in our nature to fear death.
 Self preservation is one of our most basic instincts.
 We fear death, we fear pain, we fear solitude.
 This is simply to be expected.
 But what do these charlatans really offer as an alternative?
 And at what cost?
 Let’s say you’re standing in your kitchen.
 It’s been a long day at work and you decide to make yourself a nice bacon sandwich.
 You stand in front of the oven and switch on the hob, heating it up in preparation for your frying pan.
 Do you touch the hot hob?
 Of course you don’t.
 Is this out of fear?
 Are you frightened that if you get to close your hand will suddenly burst into flames?
 No. You simply know that you’ll get burned, and that it will probably hurt.
 This is no more than a simple application of common sense.
 There is no fear required, it is of no immediate danger to you provided you simply show a little due diligence and don’t behave like an idiot around hot things.
 The exact same principle could be applied to an iron.
 When you’re stood in your sitting room in front of the ironing board with a pile of shirts, do you suddenly leap back in horror, afraid the hissing iron will scald you?
 Or perhaps when you’re driving to work one morning, do you find yourself careering off the road in a state of panic because you saw a statistic about road deaths?
 No person of sound mind would do this.
 However if someone were to hold a saucepan of boiling water and threaten to throw it over you, you might feel something similar to fear.
 But even then, this is not fear, this is your self-preservation impulse kicking in.
 You feel a rush of adrenaline and you react instinctively to the situation in the best way your knowledge and experience allow, perhaps backing away slowly, or delivering a fast and well placed kick, causing your would-be assailant to fall and spill the water on the ground, neutralising the immediate threat to you.
 These reactions are based on experience.
 If you were a practiced martial artist and were confident in your ability, you may choose the latter option.
 If you’re taken by surprise or unable to defend yourself, you may retreat backwards to relative safety.
 Or you might do something completely different.
 Either way, this is a product of experience.
 So what goes through our minds when we consider death?
 To a certain extent fear, genuine fear, is natural, as we have no first-hand experience of it.
 We are alive, so how can we be familiar with being dead?
 Fear of dying, the action of dying, is perfectly rational.
 I’m sure we would all much prefer to die peacefully in our sleep than to be crushed by a heavy object or to drown.
 If for no other reason than the physical pain and anguish we would experience.
 This is not to say there are no other reasons.
 For example we may wish to avoid being burned or mutilated so as to mitigate the trauma for our loved ones who must identify our bodies.
 But the role this religion plays in death is essentially to deny it’s existence for true believers and conformers, while appealing to Scahenfreude by guaranteeing it for outsiders.
 It’s part is not unlike that of the snake oil merchant from that western movie you saw as a child.
 “Come one, come all.
 Sample this product, and for just $2 a vial, you can be without the burden of those arthritic knees or your weak heart.
 You’ll have the stamina of an athlete and the wisdom of the elephant…” … “Come one, come all.
 Donate to our temple and defer to us, and for nothing more than the suspension of your critical faculties and a lifetime on your knees, and you may cheat death itself!
 You may live for eternity in heavenly paradise!
 Come on, you know you want to…”

 Now in itself, this may seem quite harmless.
 It’s simply an idea of consolation, albeit a rather bad one.
 It allows us dipsticks to feel like we’re not alone in the universe and that no matter what happens in this life, how we succeed or fail, who we love and who we lose to death, we get another go after we’re done.
 Apart from being a subject of pure fantasy and wishful thinking, this is not in any way harmful to anyone who still invests some degree of effort in their life here in the land of the living, so to speak, and recognises its value.
 After all, what is there apart from the present moment?
 But after a point, this ‘faith‘ negates the need for this, and everything becomes about paradise on earth (or heaven, in the case of the lucky 144,000, chosen by the Heaven’s Select Committee, as far as I can tell) or death in the coming apocalypse – about what happens after death.
 We spend our entire lives worrying about where we go after we die, and how to influence this.
 And this is where dogma enters the fray.
 This is when Jehovah’s self-appointed intermediaries and earthly agents, the pompously named ‘elders’ and the hysterically named ‘faithful and discrete slaves’ (It’s brilliant, is it not?) come along and dictate to us how we may and may not behave, how and what we may or may not think, who and how we may or may not love, lest we be denied our spot in heaven, or be cast into an everlasting flame.
 This is a fear that we have not evolved to be able to deal with.
 Humans are designed to tackle danger in the sense of ancient tribesmen in the jungle, considering what to do if they encounter a lion.
 When it comes to things we can’t or couldn’t explain, such as why the rains didn’t come this year, and now we have no crops, or what could be the cause for this awful hacking cough my baby has, or most importantly, what happens to me after I die?
 Well we had to imagine whatever we could, much like a child.
 And like children, when we are threatened with physical pain if we do not behave this way or that way, or offer tribute and deference to this or that person, we experience a genuine fear and typically conform, because unlike most rational instinctive reactions to threats, we lack any experience with this situation, and very few Witnesses today, among many others, have not been educated to address this extortion racket maturely.
+And going back to the Rapture and Armageddon claims, for a moment.
+What is it we are examining here?
+This is, for all intents and purposes, not only a genocide of brutal, torturous methods of innocent children whose only crime was to be born into the wrong faith or with the wrong sexuality, this is an act of religious cleansing, at the behest of the dear, great, unquestionable leader of the one, great, pure people….
+Where have I heard this before?

 I quoted at the beginning of this piece, Steven Weinberg.
 The full quote reads “Frederick Douglass told in his Narrative how his condition as a slave became worse when his master underwent a religious conversion that allowed him to justify slavery as the punishment of the children of Ham.
 Mark Twain described his mother as a genuinely good person, whose soft heart pitied even Satan, but who had no doubt about the legitimacy of slavery, because in years of living in antebellum Missouri she had never heard any sermon opposing slavery, but only countless sermons preaching that slavery was God’s will.
 With or without religion, good people can behave well and bad people can do evil; but for good people to do evil — that takes religion.”
 If we examine morality through the lens of human and animal well being, through basic solidarity with our fellow living creatures, as opposed to supposedly divine revelation, how can any of this possibly constitute moral teachings?